chum9625/chum9625/README.md

 ## 🐾 Hi there, I'm Syusey

-- 🌹　One good deed a day. || One push a day.🌍
+- 🌹　What I keep in mind: One good deed a day. || One push a day.🌍
-- 😄　I'm learning web development.
-- 🤔　I'm always thinking about improving work efficiency.
+- 🤔　Why Learn Development: I'm always thinking about improving work efficiency.

 ### ⚙ Frequently used tools